Karen Finley: Biography

 Finley was born in Chicago and raised in Evanston, Illinois.
 She is a relative of the American humorist and writer Finley Peter Dunne.
-Her father was of Irish and Scottish descent and her mother was of Romani and Jewish ancestry.
+She describes her father George Finley as being of Irish and Scottish descent and her mother Mary as "part gypsy" and "also part American Indian and Jewish".
+She has said that her mother was "taken as brown" during her life and experienced racism.

 While Karen Finley was a student at the San Francisco Art Institute, she became immersed in the Bay Area's punk music scene, witnessing the emergence of the bands The Dils and the Dead Kennedys.
 In 1977, Finley performed in underground art galleries and music clubs such as Mabuhay Gardens and Club Foot, which hosted poetry readings, punk concerts, and alternative performance art acts.
 Finley's performance Deathcakes and Autism included a dancer, called "Laurie", from the Condor Club.
 The work's narrative juxtaposes the shattering psychological impact of Finley's father's recent suicide with a study of the female nude.
-Having received an MFA from the San Francisco Art Institute, Finley procured her first NEA grant and moved to New York City.
+Having received an MFA in 1982 from the San Francisco Art Institute, Finley procured her first NEA grant and moved to New York City.
 She quickly became part of the city's art scene, collaborating with artists such as The Kipper Kids (Brian Routh — whom she married/divorced — and Martin von Haselberg) and David Wojnarowicz.

 Finley's early recordings featured her ranting provocative monologues over disco beats (and she would often perform her songs late night at Danceteria, where she worked).
 These recordings include the singles "Tales of Taboo" from 1986 and "Lick It" from 1988 (both produced by Madonna collaborator Mark Kamins) plus the 1988 album The Truth Is Hard to Swallow.
 She collaborated with Sinéad O'Connor on a remix of O'Connor's song "Jump in the River", and was prominently sampled by S'Express on the classic dance floor cut-up, "Theme from S-Express" (her vocal - sampled from "Tales of Taboo" - exclaimed, "Drop that ghettoblaster!").
 She was notably one of the NEA Four, four performance artists whose grants from the National Endowment for the Arts were vetoed in 1990 by John Frohnmayer after the process was condemned by Senator Jesse Helms under "decency" issues.
 In 1991, she created the Memento Mori installation in Newcastle upon Tyne, as part of the Burning the Flag? festival examining American live art and censorship.
 Finley also played Tom Hanks' character's doctor in the movie Philadelphia at the invitation of director Jonathan Demme.
+In 1993, Finley was awarded a Guggenheim Fellowship for Fine Arts.